 The analysis returned a blood alcohol concentration of 0.09 grams of alcohol in 210 litres of breath, placing her in the mid range prescribed concentration of alcohol under section 9(3)(a) Road Transport (Safety and Traffic Management) Act 1999.
 A certificate was issued pursuant to section 33 road Transport (Safety and Traffic Management) Act 1999 being the evidentiary certificate to prove her reading in court.
 Her licence was suspended on the spot pursuant to section 205 Road Transport (General) Act 2005.

-Maximum penalties include 9 months gaol, a fine of up to $2,200 and an automatic disqualification period of 12 months, able to be reduced to not less than 6 months.
+Maximum penalties include nine months jail, a fine of up to $2,200 and an automatic disqualification period of 12 months, able to be reduced to not less than six months.
 It is possible to apply for an Interlock Licence and Interlock Device for this type of offence.

 The plea was conducted by a barrister who was a family friend.
 The police facts sheet did not disclose the immediate licence suspension and it was not raised in court by the prosecutor or the barrister.
 The Magistrate convicted her and imposed a disqualification period of 8 months from the date of court – obviously the Magistrate could not make orders for the suspension of licence to be taken into account as there was no information of such placed before the court.
 If the matter had been raised, the Magistrate would have made an order under Section 205(6) Road Transport (General) Act in effect backdating the disqualification.
 A fine and court costs were also ordered by the court.